 In a reverse triangular merger, also called a backflip takeover, the subsidiary merges into the target company.
 In this M&A transaction, taxes are assessed as if the target’s stockholders sold their shares to the acquirer.

 Friendly vs Hostile Takeover

-In a friendly takeover, the acquirer and target agree to terms of the M&A combination, including the purchase price and the method payment – cash, debt or shares.
-The directors, employees and shareholders support the deal in the belief it advances their interests.
-On the contrary, a hostile takeover is attempted over the objections of the target company’s board of directors.
+In a friendly takeover, the acquirer and target agree to terms of the M&A combination, including the purchase price and the method payment.
+For example, payment methods include cash, debt or shares.
+The directors, employees and shareholders support the deal in the belief that it advances their interests.
+On the contrary, an acquirer attempts a hostile takeover over the objections of the target company’s board of directors.
 The bidder tenders an offer to purchase the target composed of cash, stock or some combination thereof.
 The bidder might also engage in a proxy fight to take control of the target’s board.
 The target might look for a bid from another company, called a white knight, and/or adopt one or more “poison-pill” provisions to make the hostile takeover costlier to the bidder.
-This poison-pill defensive tactic is used by a corporation’s board of directors to help prevent against a takeover.
+A corporation’s board of directors uses the poison-pill defensive tactic in hopes of preventing a takeover.

 Public vs Private

 In a public takeover, the acquirer and target are public companies.
 The acquirer tries to gather a majority of shares from existing shareholders.
 A private takeover usually involves a private acquirer taking over a private or public company.
 Private takeovers usually involve the acquirer’s private shares, cash and/or debt.
-For example, a private takeover might be paid for with private bonds issued to the target’s shareholders by the acquirer.
+For example, the acquirer might pay for the private takeover with private bonds issued to the target’s shareholders.

-The mergers are characterized by the relationship between the two merging companies.
-They include:
+What characterizes mergers is the relationship between the two merging companies.
+For example, these include:

 - Horizontal: The two companies directly compete with each other, having similar markets and product lines.